Thiruvel-AP/Thiruvel-AP/README.md

 - 👀 I’m interested in coding and problem solving
 - 🌱 I’m currently working on Mobile Applications Development and Web Application Development.
 - 💞️ I’m looking to learn stuffs in advance computing.
-- 🧑‍💻 Moving Forward towards Reality development.
+- 🧑‍💻 Moving Forward towards AI.
 - 📫 To reach my goal

 <!---